 Hiding how you feel or suppressing the expression of grief-related emotions can take a toll on you over time.
 When left untreated, grief can progress into more severe complications such as chronic depression.
 Anything can become a trigger, from dealing with the sudden death of a child to saying goodbye to a dying friend whom you may no longer have been very close with.

 Grief doesn't affect everyone in the same way or at the same time.
 Everyone will go through unique grief-related experiences and their own periods of mourning.
 Much like life, grief will move in a mismatched fashion for you or for anyone else.
 There's no format or timeline for grieving through loss.
 Some people will move through their grief in a linear or straightforward way while others will experience grief-related reactions in cycles.

 As to when grief sets in?
 It largely depends on the nature of the death, how long a person suffered through death, if the death was sudden and unexpected, and the type of relationship with the deceased.
 The other complicating factors are too many to list, but know that small and big things will affect how someone grieves.
 It's important not to compare your grief to others and not to allow others to tell you how you should suffer through your loss.

 4. Take good care of yourself

 Taking care of yourself as you grieve can mean everything from eating right, getting exercise, and taking a break from your grief so you can rest.
-In the immediate days following a death or other traumatic event, grief-related feelings and emotions can seem overwhelming.
+In the immediate days following a death or other traumatic event, grief-related feelings and emotions can seem overwhelming and exhausting.